 Dr Jason De Santolo is a researcher & creative producer.
 His tribal affiliations are Garrwa and Barunggam.
-He is Assoc Professor of Indigenous Research in the School of Design at University of Technology Sydney and an Associate in the Institute for Sustainable Futures.
+He is Assoc Professor of Indigenous Research in the School of Design at University of Technology Sydney and an Adjunct Assoc Prof in the Institute for Sustainable Futures.
 He previously worked as a Senior Researcher in Jumbunna Institute for Indigenous Education and Research where he led New Media and the Indigenous Research Synergies strategy.
 Jason co-edited 'Decolonizing Research: Indigenous storywork as methodology' (2019) with Jo-Ann Archibald and Jenny Lee-Morgan (Zed Books).
-His latest documentary Warburdar Bununu/Water Shield (2019) explores water contamination in his homelands and Borroloola, Northern Territory and will be premiering at the Sydney Film Festival.
+His latest documentary Warburdar Bununu/Water Shield (2019) explores water contamination in his homelands and Borroloola, Northern Territory.

 Scholarships and Awards

 Vice Chancellors Social Justice/Human Rights Award 2014 (Jointly Awarded)

 UTS Research Excellence Scholarship 2014

 Indigenous Ethics Advisory Committee, University of Technology Sydney 2015 - 2017

 Indigenous Ethics Advisory Committee, Australian Catholic University 2015 - 2017

 Visiting Scholar, Nga Pae o Te Maramatanga, University of Auckland 2014